mendix/docs-site-test/content/en/docs/addons/ats-addon/ht/ht-one/ht-one-create-custom-actions/ht-one-create-search-context-actions/ht-one-cab-11-find-itemrow.md

     * Output parameters:
         * Item/Row

-{{% alert type="info" %}}
+{{% alert color="info" %}}
-Keep the [guidelines for creating a custom action](ht-one-guidelines-custom-action) in mind while creating action parameters.
+Keep the [guidelines for creating a custom action](/addons/ats-addon/ht-one-guidelines-custom-action/) in mind while creating action parameters.
 {{% /alert %}}

 1. Configure the **Widget Name** input parameter like this: